-- (xii) The aerodrome operator shall; - 1. submit, for approval by the Authority, an aerodrome manual containing, inter alia, information on how operational procedures and their safe management will be delivered; - 2. ensure that the aerodrome manual accurately reflects the aerodrome's SMS and shows, in particular, how the aerodrome intends to measure its performance against safety targets and objectives; - 3. ensure that all aerodrome safety policies, operational procedures and instructions are contained in detail or cross referenced to other formally accepted or recognized publications; - 4. keep the aerodrome manual current at all times; - 5. provide copy of the approved aerodrome manual all the concerned units; - 6. ensure that the numbering of the pages and paragraphs shall be systematic and in order to facilitate reference; - 7. ensure that the standard of printing, binding and duplication shall be such that the aerodrome manual remain intact and legible during normal use and amendments can be inserted easily; - 8. be responsible for accuracy and updating of the information contained in the aerodrome manual; - 9. ensure that the manual is updated using a defined process and includes a record of all amendments, effective dates and amendment approvals; - 10. ensure that the method of enabling all aerodrome operating staff to have access to the relevant parts of the manual is defined and can be demonstrated; and - 11. ensure that any amendments or additions shall be communicated to the Authority in accordance with the continued oversight requirements established by the Authority.
+(xii) The aerodrome operator shall;

+- 1. submit, for approval by the Authority, an aerodrome manual containing, inter alia, information on how operational procedures and their safe management will be delivered; - 2. ensure that the aerodrome manual accurately reflects the aerodrome's SMS and shows, in particular, how the aerodrome intends to measure its performance against safety targets and objectives; - 3. ensure that all aerodrome safety policies, operational procedures and instructions are contained in detail or cross referenced to other formally accepted or recognized publications; - 4. keep the aerodrome manual current at all times; - 5. provide copy of the approved aerodrome manual all the concerned units; - 6. ensure that the numbering of the pages and paragraphs shall be systematic and in order to facilitate reference; - 7. ensure that the standard of printing, binding and duplication shall be such that the aerodrome manual remain intact and legible during normal use and amendments can be inserted easily; - 8. be responsible for accuracy and updating of the information contained in the aerodrome manual; - 9. ensure that the manual is updated using a defined process and includes a record of all amendments, effective dates and amendment approvals; - 10. ensure that the method of enabling all aerodrome operating staff to have access to the relevant parts of the manual is defined and can be demonstrated; - 11. ensure that any amendments or additions shall be communicated to the Authority in accordance with the continued oversight requirements established by the Authority; and - 12.
+Aerodrome Manual be reviewed on a regular basis, as least once a year.